 - Landing site clearance

-In the final phase of the project, design and development plans for the airbag systems will be prepared to progress the state of European airbag landing systems to flight readiness.
+In the final phase of the project, design and development plans for the airbag systems were prepared to progress the state of European airbag landing systems to flight readiness.